ibm-ecosystem-engineering/Watson-NLP/Deploy-to-KServe-ModelMesh-Serving/README.md

 - Minio Client command line tool [mc](https://min.io/download)

 ## Getting started
-When you first request a TechZone environment for Kserve ModelMesh Serving, the system will create a `namespace` for you in a Kubernetes cluster and deploy an instance of Kserve Model Mesh in the namespace.
+When you first request a TechZone sandbox environment for Kserve ModelMesh Serving, the system will create a `namespace` for you in a Kubernetes cluster and deploy an instance of Kserve ModelMesh in the namespace.
 Once your environment is ready, you will recieve an email to let you know.
-This email will include a link to a [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
+This email will include a link to the [Kubernetes Dashboard](https://github.com/kubernetes/dashboard).
 Clicking on this link will bring up the Kubernetes `service` resources in your dedicated `namespace`.

 Your TechZone environment will have an example Watson NLP application already running.
-In your Kubernetes Dashboard find the `service` called `dash-app-lb`.
-This application has an external endpoint.
+In the Kubernetes Dashboard, find a `service` called `dash-app-lb`, which has an external endpoint.
 Clicking on the external endpoint will let you test this application in your browser.
-The application allows the user to feed in texts, and get back **Sentiment Analysis** and **Emotion Classification** on these texts texts.
-The models are being served by Kserve Model Mesh in your namespace.
+The application allows the user to feed in texts, and get back **Sentiment Analysis** and **Emotion Classification** on the texts.
+The models are being served by Kserve ModelMesh in your namespace.

 **Tip**:
 - For new users, you will receive an email invite from IBM Cloud to join the `tsglwatson` account when you first request the TechZone environment.